 This is my first experience using any of the products from the Olive Oil Skincare Company‘s line.
 It’s wonderful to see another organisation, particular a home grown one, creating all natural skincare.

 The packaging is fairly standard.
 Although the large opening invites contamination, it is unlikely if the product is used within the recommended 12 months after opening.
 Natural preservatives keep it from harboring bacteria.
-The scrub is scented by citrus oils which are added purely for fragrance.
-It is light and for me personally, non-irritating, although I don’t agree with adding ingredients solely for the purpose of enhancing scent.
-However, given this is a wash off product and only on the skin for a few minutes, it is unlikely that the natural additives included for fragrance would cause irritation.
+The scrub is scented by citrus oils which are added for fragrance and antibacterial/antiseptic function.
+The smell is light and for me personally, non-irritating.
+Citrus oils are known to be potentially sensitizing, however given this is a wash off product and only on the skin for a few minutes, it is unlikely that these would cause irritation for most.

 I followed the application directions and applied it to a dry face.
 Little slip is generated if insufficient product is used so it’s best to either dampen your skin first or apply a thick amount to aid spreadability.
 Massaging it in circles is satisfying and provides some feeling or confirmation that it does in fact do as claimed.
 There is no lather and the jojoba beads deliver a really gentle exfoliating effect whilst the clay lifts the dirt out of the pores.